cogniteev/flake8-unicode-string-literal/README.md

-# Flake8 String Literal Enforcer
+# Flake8 String Literal Enforcer Extension

 This Python module provide [Flake8](http://flake8.readthedocs.org/) with an extension that hunt down operations on string literal that may